vaibhavmahindru/meme-generator/README.md

 ## User has to just enter top and bottom text and click submit and a random meme with the entered text will be genrated.

-Click [Here](https://vaibhavmahindru.github.io/meme-generator/)for the live version.
+Click [Here](https://vaibhavmahindru.github.io/meme-generator/) for the live version.

 To run this build locally run the following commands: